hatonthecat/Physics/README.md

 From context it sounds like a linear resistivity could reflect a limitation of the measuring instrument, rather than reflecting the average rate of increase in resistivity.

-Using a constant is as only as good as how well the constant reflects the conditions/level it is measuring.
+Using a constant is only as good as how well the constant reflects the conditions/level it is measuring.

 Cepheid variables
 --